lend0y/lend0y/README.md

 ---

 ## 🚀 About Me
 I am an Informatics Engineering student passionate about **cyber security**, **backend development**, and **secure system design**.
-I enjoy building efficient backend architectures, experimenting with security tools, and exploring how modern applications can be made safer and faster.
+I enjoy building efficient backend architectures, experimenting with security tools, and exploring how modern applications can be made safer, faster, and more reliable.

 ---